Back to Alter Ego

 A related change would be long-term diseases like AIDS and cancer that the player could be forced to live with for some years.

 No technology ever develops in Alter Ego.
 You are never surprised or confused by new technology, because none ever develops.
-There is no history in Alter Ego, because your country never goes to war.
+There is no history in Alter Ego; no important political elections, no revolutions, no war.
 Nothing of significance happens over the course of all eighty years of your life.
 This makes extremely little sense.

 But how could you become a politician in a world where there are no politics?
 How could you become a famous inventor when nothing can be invented?
 How can you become a hero of a world that doesn't need saving?